 It’s impossible to learn that which one thinks they already know. – Epictetus

-I’d love to say that humility is the key to success, but you don’t have to look very far to realise that some god-awful people are doing pretty well in life.
+I’d love to say that humility is the key to success, but you don’t have to look far to notice that plenty of arrogant people often do pretty well in life too.

 Think politicians with egos big enough to destabilise entire regions.
-Or influencers whose humble brags and inspirational stories ignore the fact we're only interested in seeing their abs.
+Or influencers whose humble brags and inspirational stories ignore that we're only interested in seeing them naked.
 Or colleagues so eager for validation they'll gladly push you under an oncoming stationary delivery truck.

-Ego can be a powerful driver for success, but an unreliable one.
-On a good day, it’ll caress your nipples, whispering you’re invincible and better than everybody else.
-On a bad day, it’ll kick you in the groin, calling you a worthless piece of shit who’s wearing a ridiculous jockstrap.
+Ego can be a powerful driver for success, but it’s a pretty unreliable one.
+On a good day, it’ll stroke your nipples and tell you're better than everybody else.
+On a bad day, it’ll kick you in the groin, calling you a worthless piece of shit wearing a ridiculous jockstrap.

-Stoicism accepts that having a big ego can be helpful sometimes when it comes to being successful.
-But it also acknowledges that you pay the price by ruining your character and your soul.
+Stoicism accepts that a big ego can be helpful when it comes to being successful.
+But it also acknowledges you pay a price as it slowly ruins your character and soul.

 Similar to Buddhists, Stoics believe that ego shows itself as an inflated sense of self-importance.
 It prevents us from having the humility to accept that we only know a tiny proportion of what there is to know.
 It stops us from learning.

-This is what most divas and buffoons know deep down, yet find hard to admit.
+This is what all of us divas and buffoons know deep down but find hard to admit.
 That we're not quite as amazing as we think we are.
 We congratulate ourselves on being the smartest person in the room.
-Instead, we should be asking why we were so afraid to surround ourselves with more intelligent people in the first place.
+Instead, we should probably be asking why we were afraid to surround ourselves with more intelligent people in the first place.

-Ryan Holiday puts it nicely in excellent book Ego is the Enemy:
+Ryan Holiday puts it nicely in his excellent book Ego is the Enemy: